Action Plan to Address Anti-Blackness and Racism

 Diversity, Disparities, and Difference (D3)

 The Diversity, Disparities, and Difference (D3) Initiative at UCLA Luskin launched in 2014 by former Dean Franklin D. Gilliam, Jr. as part of UCLA’s effort to build a more equitable environment on campus.
-The D3 Initiative aims to create a cohesive strategy to bridge differences, understand our diverse society, and confront disparities in the field of public affairs.
+The D3 Initiative aims to create a cohesive strategy to bridge differences, understand our diverse society, and confront disparities in the practicum of public affairs.

 The D3 Initiative aims to: